SpeculativeCoder/UnrealEngine-HTML5-ES3/TROUBLESHOOTING.md

 ## Troubleshooting - Legacy

-These are issues that existed in older versions of the fork which you should hopefully be able to avoid by using the lates version.
+These are issues that existed in older versions of the fork which you should hopefully be able to avoid by using the latest version.

 ### When running HTML5Setup.sh you see: "fatal: not a git repository (or any of the parent directories): .git"